-Behavioral Interview preparation for teachers is key to landing your dream job.
+Behavioural Interview preparation for teachers is key to landing your dream job.
 By taking time to prepare for your interview you’ll increase your chances of impressing the interviewer and securing a job.
 As teachers, you’d expect your students to prepare for a test, so why wouldn’t you put similar effort into your interview preparation?
 Make a list of past experiences which highlight your competencies and skills.
 Read the job description carefully and be ready to talk about how your experiences have prepared you for the role.

 Your CV gets you the interview, but it’s the interview that gets you the job.

-Most schools and administrators use a Behavioral Interview even if they don’t expressly say so.
-In some cases they do this without even knowing it themselves.
+Most schools and administrators use a Behavioural Interview even if they don’t expressly say so.

-In its simplest form, Behavioral Interview questions are designed to illicit responses that summarize your past behavior because it is the best indicator of what your future behavior will be when faced with a similar situation or task.
-If you can demonstrate you have been a dedicated and effective teacher in the past, then odds are you will continue to demonstrate the same effective behaviors in the future and continue to be a great teacher.
+In its simplest form, Behavioural Interview questions are designed to illicit responses that summarize your past behaviour because it is the best indicator of what your future behaviour will be when faced with a similar situation or task.
+If you can demonstrate you have been a dedicated and effective teacher in the past, then the odds are that you will continue to demonstrate the same effective behaviours in the future and continue to be a great teacher.
 In an interview setting, that’s like providing evidence or proof of your strong teaching practice.

 This acronym will help you with your interview preparation, ensuring you tell a concise story that clearly answers the question asked.
 It articulates what your specific approach to the Situation or Task in question was, what Action(s) you took and what the final Result was.